 The largest commercial sex services advertising platform which, among other things was accused of advertising sex trafficking of minors, was forced to shut down its Adult Ads pages under pressure from credit card companies.

-The website, that was described by a US 2016 Senate report as the "largest commercial sex services advertising platform in the United States" with officials publicly acknowledging that criminals use the website for sex trafficking, including trafficking of minors, was finally forced to suspended its adult ad pages, citing government pressure about the content being shared there.
+The website, that was described by a US 2016 Senate report as the 'largest commercial sex services advertising platform in the United States' with officials publicly acknowledging that criminals use the website for sex trafficking, including trafficking of minors, was finally forced to suspend its adult ad pages, citing government pressure about the content being shared there.